 “Chen Zhi-qi Paintings and Papers” is released on TAIS

 Chen Zhi-qi (1906-1931) was born at Xizhi, Taipei.
-While he was studying in Taihoku Normal School, he joined in the painting club which was directed by Ishikawa Kinichirō.
+While he studied in Taihoku Normal School, he joined in the painting club which was directed by Ishikawa Kinichirō.
 As for Chen, this leisure activity opened the door toward his painting career.
 In 1925, he went to Japan’s Tokyo Art School (Tokyo Bijutsu Gakka) to study Western Painting.
-During his school time, he achieved high achievements, including selected in art exhibitions of Kohukai (光風會) and Kaizyusya (槐樹社), and selected in the Exhibition of the Imperial Fine Arts Academy for twice.
-He also took part in every Taiwan Fine Art Exhibition from 1927 and earned the special grade.
-Because his brilliant painting skill, he even earned the honor of “Non-evaluation (which means his paintings are all master level and need no evaluation to judge the quality)” from the committee of Taiwan Fine Art Exhibition.
+During his school time, he achieved high achievements, including selected to art exhibitions of Kohukai (光風會) and Kaizyusya (槐樹社), and selected to the Exhibition of the Imperial Fine Arts Academy for twice.
+He also took part in every Taiwan Fine Arts Exhibition from 1927 and earned the special grade prize.
+Because his brilliant painting skill, he even earned the honor of “Non-evaluation (which means his paintings are all master level and need no evaluation to judge the quality)” from the committee of Taiwan Fine Arts Exhibition.
 People praised he is a genius in painting.

 This record group contains private correspondence, paintings and kinds of collections of Chen Zhi-qi and his family.
 They are classified into seven series: documents and manuscripts, paintings, private correspondence, photographs, postcard collections, scrapbooks and books, and other collections.
 There are total 137 items, over 2,900 images, in the record group.
 All the contents are opened for access with completed metadata.
 We provide free access to the digital images of this record group in Reading Room of Archives, ITH.
 You can also get the copies here, except the private correspondence series which can only be copies by transcribing.